Mental Health Services

 Our mental health treatment plans are tailored to the individual and covered by most major health insurances.

-We plan to be in all 50 states by the end of 2024.
+We plan to be in all 50 states by early 2025.

 How do mental health services work?